Marisa Wright is a US National Correspondent for JURIST, and a 2L at Harvard Law School.

 The US Supreme Court heard oral arguments on Monday morning in two cases challenging the validity of race-conscious affirmative action programs in college admission.
 Through their questions to the parties, the justices signaled how they may ultimately vote in the case.

 The two cases—Students for Fair Admissions, Inc. v.
 University of North Carolina and Students for Fair Admissions Inc. v.
-President & Fellows of Harvard College—challenge the universities’ use of race in admissions programs under the equal protection clause of the Fourteenth Amendment.
-The UNC case also challenges affirmative action under Title VI of the Civil Rights Act of 1964, which applies because UNC is a public university.
+President & Fellows of Harvard College—challenge the universities’ use of race in admissions programs.
+SFFA challenges UNC’s admissions system under the equal protection clause of the Fourteenth Amendment, while Harvard’s admissions plan is challenged under Title VI of the Civil Rights Act of 1964.
 The case against Harvard is unique for challenging the admissions program of a private institution.

 The Court’s conservative justices showed skepticism of the idea that colleges have an interest in educational diversity, which has been previously upheld by the court as a permissible justification for affirmative action.
 Justice Clarence Thomas, who has exhibited outright animosity towards race-conscious affirmative action in previous opinions, said “I’ve heard the word diversity quite a few times, and I don’t have a clue what it means.
 It seems to mean everything for everyone.”